jgckruger/spark-hdfs-kubernetes/README.md

 Spark + Jupyter + Zeppelin on a Kubernetes environment for development using the Apache stack for Big Data :)

 # Why
+Testing purposes mostly.
+HDFS is normally running under a YARN cluster.
+Since Spark got Kubernetes support since v2.4, I wanted to test how HDFS would perform in a new cluster engine.

 # How does it work?
 This repo contains a series of scripts at the folder /scripts that